Nominations closed Monday 17 August 2020.

 - an invitation to give an oration on their contributions as part of the RACP Congress program

-You must demonstrate how your nominee has made an outstanding contribution to improving the health of children and young people in Australia and New Zealand in one or more of the following areas:
+You must demonstrate how your nominee has made an outstanding contribution to improving the health of children and young people in Australia and/or Aotearoa New Zealand in one or more of the following areas:

 1. Education and teaching

 - Evidence of national and/or international contribution to leadership and innovation in teaching and professional education by the nominee.